belsar-ai/joplin-mcp/README.md

 ## Configuration (Optional)

-Create `joplin-mcp.toml` in your project root to scope which notebooks are visible:
+Create `.mcp-config/joplin-mcp.toml` in your project root to scope which notebooks are visible:

 ```toml
 [defaults]